Doctoral Researchers

 Amanda White

-Talking matters but who is listening?
+Thesis: Talking matters but who is listening?
 Story-time interactions between parents, teachers and toddlers in a diverse community

 The aim of Amanda’s doctoral research is to explore the multimodal nature of story interactions between toddlers and their families, teachers and peers in a culturally and linguistically diverse community of Aotearoa-New Zealand.
 This research draws on sociocultural and social semiotic theoretical perspectives and employs a qualitative case-study research design.